Vacuole: Function

-Vacuole types

-Gas vacuoles

-Gas vesicles, also known as gas vacuoles, are nanocompartments which are freely permeable to gas, and occur mainly in Cyanobacteria, but are also found in other bacteria species and some archaea.
-Gas vesicles allow the bacteria to control their buoyancy.
-They are formed when small biconical structures grow to form spindles.
-The vesicle walls are composed of a hydrophobic gas vesicle protein A (GvpA) which form a cylindrical hollow, proteinaceous structure that fills with gas.
-Small variances in the amino acid sequence produce changes in morphology of the gas vesicle, for example, GvpC, is a larger protein.
+Types

-Central vacuoles
+Central

 Most mature plant cells have one large vacuole that typically occupies more than 30% of the cell's volume, and that can occupy as much as 80% of the volume for certain cell types and conditions.
 Strands of cytoplasm often run through the vacuole.

 A vacuole is surrounded by a membrane called the tonoplast (word origin: Gk tón(os) + -o-, meaning “stretching”, “tension”, “tone” + comb. form repr.
 Gk plastós formed, molded) and filled with cell sap.
 Also called the vacuolar membrane, the tonoplast is the cytoplasmic membrane surrounding a vacuole, separating the vacuolar contents from the cell's cytoplasm.
 As a membrane, it is mainly involved in regulating the movements of ions around the cell, and isolating materials that might be harmful or a threat to the cell.

 Transport of protons from the cytosol to the vacuole stabilizes cytoplasmic pH, while making the vacuolar interior more acidic creating a proton motive force which the cell can use to transport nutrients into or out of the vacuole.
 The low pH of the vacuole also allows degradative enzymes to act.
 Although single large vacuoles are most common, the size and number of vacuoles may vary in different tissues and stages of development.
 For example, developing cells in the meristems contain small provacuoles and cells of the vascular cambium have many small vacuoles in the winter and one large one in the summer.